...

 • There are different components in headphones like the diaphragm, voice coil, baffle, and ear cushions, each contributing to sound quality and comfort; wired headphones offer better signal integrity, while wireless provide freedom of movement.

-• Noise-cancelling headphones reduce unwanted noise using active (with anti-noise technology) and passive (with physical barrier) methods, and headphone driver types (dynamic, planar magnetic, electrostatic) affect sound quality.
+• Noise-canceling headphones reduce unwanted noise using active (with anti-noise technology) and passive (with physical barrier) methods, and headphone driver types (dynamic, planar magnetic, electrostatic) affect sound quality.

 how do headphones work